freshworks/marketplace-sample-apps/Freshworks-Samples/Freshchat/authentication-demonstration/README.md

     │   ├── dialog.html            Contains the HTML required for dialog box.
     ├── config                     Contains the installation parameters.
     │   ├── iparams.json           Contains the parameters that will be collected during installation.
-    │   └── iparam_test_data.json  Contains sample Iparam values that will used during testing.
     └── manifest.json              Contains app meta data and configuration information.